-The Remedial Action List (RAL) is a register of public water supplies that are in need of corrective action, usually at the water treatment plant.
+The Remedial Action List (RAL) is a register of public water supplies that are in need of corrective action.
 The EPA requires Irish Water to complete an action programme for each supply on the list.
 When Irish Water has shown that the issue has been fixed, a supply can be removed from the list.
-The EPA updates the Remedial Action List every three months.
+The EPA updates the Remedial Action List twice per year.

 Public water supplies are added to the Remedial Action List for one or more of the following reasons: